Stillwater Refuge is For The Birds!

-Stillwater NWR is a great place to see and hear thousands of birds in Spring.
+Stillwater NWR is a great place to see and hear thousands of wading and shore birds during Spring migration.

 Habitats that survive and thrive are managed with the help of prescribed fires.

 Geese, Ducks and Swans - Oh My!